A cancer diagnosis can be shocking, and bring out a wide range of emotions including fear, anger, sadness and disbelief.

 Family Reach is a national nonprofit dedicated to alleviating the financial burden of cancer.
 Working with more than 300 hospitals and cancer centers nationwide, we provide immediate financial assistance, education and navigation to families before they hit critical breaking points.

-Marisa’s Mission Foundation is committed to helping patients and families lessen their stress and financial burdens, and focus solely on their health and the valuable time they spend with loved ones.
+Marisa’s Mission Foundation is committed to helping patients and families lessen their financial burdens, and focus solely on their health and the valuable time they spend with loved ones.
 They support families with: Hospital visits/Parking/Gas; Travel/Lodging; Patient/Family support; Special transportation; Medication; Copays; Special family trips; Caregiving; Alternative Therapy, and Home Care Assistance.

 ROFEH International (Reaching Out Furnishing Emergency Healthcare) is a humanitarian project dedicated to helping the sick from all walks of life.
 ROFEH supports patients and their families from around the world and throughout the United States when they are forced to leave their homes to seek emergency medical treatment at Boston’s prestigious medical centers by providing a wide variety of support services to ensure that patients and their families have the best resources available during their stay in Boston.